 Follow these steps to receive a permit for a superload:

 - Applications for loads over 200,000 pounds must be submitted in writing and received at least 30 days before the proposed date of movement (RCW 46.44.091)(5)).
 Applications for loads over sixteen feet wide or sixteen feet high must be submitted in writing at least seven (7) calendar days before the proposed date of movement.
-A request for Approval of Oversize/Overweight Movement (Form 560-022) may be requested from the Motor Carrier Services Office.
+A request for Approval of Oversize/Overweight Movement (Form 560-022) may be requested from Commercial Vehicle Services.

-- The motor carrier or shipper must provide the following information to the Motor Carrier Services Office (WAC 468-38-405 Superload Movement Criteria):
+- The motor carrier or shipper must provide the following information to Commercial Vehicle Services (WAC 468-38-405 Superload Movement Criteria):

 If the department determines the movement is necessary, an analysis of bridges and pavements will be initiated.
 If the analysis requires significant expenditure of time by the DOT staff, the applicant may be asked to share in those costs.